sebdc/marketframe/README.md

 # marketframe
 [WORK IN PROGRESS] A Warframe companion app for tracking trades, managing inventory, and analyzing market trends.
-Powered by real-time data and custom transaction history for streamlined trading insights.
+Powered by real-time data and personalized transaction history for streamlined trading insights.